Quickstart

 # NautilusTrader currently exceeds the rate limit for Jupyter notebook logging (stdout output),

-# this is why the `log_level` is set to "ERROR".
-If you lower this level to see
+# which is why the log_level is set to "ERROR".
+If you lower this level to see more logging

 # https://github.com/jupyterlab/jupyterlab/issues/12845